1. How do we score the severity of the AM findings?

 Patched status: Asset Monitoring runs ca. every 24 hours.
 If the vulnerability that has been found during some previous scan is patched now (we have not found it in three consequent reports), you will see the “patched” label next to it:

-Start date shows the date we found the vulnerability while the Last time detected shows the last time we found it.
+Recently found shows the date we found the vulnerability while the Last found shows the last time we found it.

 Even though a vulnerability has been patched, it can still be reopened again.
 When can it happen?: